About this listing

 Just 1 block from Restaurant Row on SE Division.
 Highly walkable with easy access to the #4 bus line.
-Incredibly charming home with a friendly host, adorable Golden Retriever, and all the restaurant and hiking guides you could ever want.
+Incredibly charming home with a friendly host, adorable Golden Retriever, chatty kitty and all the restaurant and hiking guides you could ever want.

-Private room in SE Portland cottage with shared bath.
+Comfy private room in SE Portland cottage with shared bath.
 I have a great little home just a block and a half from the thriving foodie district on SE Division.
 The neighborhood is super walkable -- just 10 blocks to the famed Seven Corners New Seasons and 3 blocks from legendary Pok Pok.

 The shared bathroom has beautiful glass tile work and a porcelain pedestal sink.
 My kitchen is homey and includes a cute vintage stove.

 You're welcome to keep food in my refrigerator, but I recommend that you check out all the nearby cafes and restaurants instead.
 I'd prefer that you not plan on preparing meals here.
 There's a little coffee maker in the kitchen if you want to bring your own coffee.
 I have filters.

 Easy access to public transportation (lines 4 and 14) and easy on street parking.
 It's about a 15-20 minute ride to downtown Portland.
 Transportation from the airport: $35 cab ride or one hour by train/bus.

-Interaction with Guests
+Interaction with guests

 I have a busy schedule, so I'm usually coming and going.
 I'm happy to provide as much guidance as you like for your stay in Portland -- I love showing off my town! -- but you're free to go your own way, too.
 Feel free to ask me all about Portland as well as day trips to the coast and mountains.
 I love to play travel agent!

 Richmond was recently named in Sunset magazine as one of the best neighborhoods in the west.
 It is really booming now.
 New restaurants and cafes every day, it seems.
 Very walkable and friendly.

 The Line 4 bus is just a block away on SE Division.
 It's stop 1448 if you want to look it up on Trimet's website.
 The Line 14 that runs on Hawthorne is just 10 blocks to the north.
 The MAX doesn't run to my neighborhood, but it is possible to take the train to a bus line and transfer.
 Parking on the street is pretty easy except evenings when the nearby restaurants draw lots of cars to the neighborhood.
 During about 5-10 p.m., you may have to park a few blocks away.

-Other Things to Note
+Other things to note

 I have a really adorable dog named Florie.
 She's a friendly Golden Retriever, and she'll be very excited to see you.
 My cat Chica (she's an immigrant feline from La Paz, Mexico) will want you to feed her when I'm not around, and that is highly encouraged!